Interview With Me and Ellen Part 1

 Ellen: My name is Ellen Rispoli.
 I am a special education teacher in Indianapolis, Indiana, and I also have a nonverbal learning disorder.
 Jen: And is the school you teach at private or public?

-Ellen: Oh, well, um, there are actually 13 classes of disability that are protected under the IDEA, which is the Individual, , Education, wait, Individual Disabilities and Individuals with Disabilities in Education Act.
+Ellen: Oh, well, um, 13 classes of disability are protected under the IDEA, which is the Individual Education, wait, Individual Disabilities and Individuals with Disabilities in Education Act.

 Jen: It's okay.

-Ellen: Yeah, it's a mouthful, and I'm not used to, Saying it out all the way, but there are 13 classes of disabilities that I am actually certified to work with, but because my charter schools magnet is classical learning styles and college preparatory.
+Ellen: Yeah, it's a mouthful, and I'm not used to saying it out all the way, but there are 13 classes of disabilities that I am certified to work with, but because my charter school’s magnet is classical learning styles and college preparatory.
 The most common disabilities that I see in my classroom are other health impairments, which is the way that we classify ADHD, to be certain.

-Jen: Is there anyone that you, like any student or, you know, a learning challenge that you can think of that actually helps them excel at a certain subject?
-Ellen: Oh, definitely.
-I mean, I think Every single learning challenge comes with a hidden talent, right?
-The way that we talk about learning challenges is, Most of the time inherently ableist because we are choosing to negatively code, using our language for the gifts that we already see.
-So when we think of ADHD, we talk about impulsivity, but instead you could use a more positively valenced word like spontaneity or creativity, right?
+Jen: Is there anyone that you, like any student or, you know, a learning challenge that you can think of that helps them excel at a certain subject?
+Ellen: Oh.
+I mean, I think every single learning challenge comes with a hidden talent, right?
+The way that we talk about learning challenges is, Most of the time, inherently ableist because we are choosing to negatively code, using our language for the gifts that we already see.
+So when we think of ADHD, we talk about impulsivity, but instead, you could use a more positively valenced word like spontaneity or creativity, right?
 So every word that we typically think of as a hindrance in a school setting can also be paired.
-With, just a gift.
-So for example, a lot of individuals, like I said, have a lot of other health impairments and autism, right?
+With just a gift.
+So, for example, a lot of individuals, like I said, have a lot of other health impairments and autism, right?

-So these individuals tend to perseverate or hyper focus on a particular thing that interests them.
+So these individuals tend to perseverate or hyperfocus on a particular thing that interests them.
 So there might be one class in particular that they excel at because they'll get lost in it.
 They're deeply engrossed in that learning process.
-And so we have a lot of students that absolutely thrive.
-A lot of students that are motivated, through the grading system, right?
+And so we have a lot of students who thrive.
+A lot of students who are motivated, through the grading system, right?
 Our grading system is. a behaviorist policy to try to incentivize the type of learning we want to see.
-And so there are a lot of students that that works really well for.
-There are also a lot of students who it doesn't work well for.
+And so there are a lot of students who work well.
+There are also a lot of students for whom it doesn't work well.
 And we can talk a little bit more about that later, especially when we look at how COVID kind of broke that down.
-But, I definitely think that every single one of my students has strengths and gifts.
+But I think that every single one of my students has strengths and gifts.
 That sometimes, you know, other teachers or parents don't see until we start to kind of shape the language that we use to describe the student.

 Jen: Yeah, that makes sense.
 So when you're working with your students, do you work in a certain subject or are you kind of overall?

 Ellen: Yeah, so the way that an individualized education plan works is you look at what the student's distinct challenges are and you fortify them.
-So, if I have a student who's really struggling with reading, I use multiple reading interventions during their 80 minute block in my space to give them tools to be able to read their grade level texts inside of their general education classroom.
+So, if I have a student who's struggling with reading, I use multiple reading interventions during their 80-minute block in my space to give them tools to be able to read their grade-level texts inside of their general education classroom.

 So I do a lot of reading.
 I do a lot of writing.
 So the way that we've kind of distributed our caseload is by academic grade level.
-So I had 14 seniors graduate in May and their challenges varied.
+So I had 14 seniors graduate in May, and their challenges varied.
 A lot of them were math.
 So I was teaching pre-calculus, calculus, as well as statistics.
-So those were all the higher level math courses that we taught.
-And so we just kind of met the students where they were in their academic trajectory and said, okay, this is how I'm going to be an expert.
-Typically students who have struggles in math also struggle in science.
+So those were all the higher-level math courses that we taught.
+And so we just kind of met the students where they were in their academic trajectory and said, Okay, this is how I'm going to be an expert.
+Typically, students who have struggles in math also struggle in science.
 So whether that's physics or chemistry, we did a lot of that.
-If they have challenges in reading and writing, they might struggle more with biology, psychology, sociology, those sciences.
+If they have challenges in reading and writing, they might struggle more with biology, psychology, sociology, and those sciences.
 And then there's the entire other class of individualized education plans, which is on functional skills, not just academic skills.
-So those functional skills that I teach are things like, using a planner, managing your time, keeping yourself organized, turning in your assignment.
+So those functional skills that I teach are things like using a planner, managing your time, keeping yourself organized, and turning in your assignment.
 So there's just a whole level of executive function that I'm also teaching in my classroom.

 Jen: You know, I was thinking of a question that kind of came up when you were talking about those.
 Do you ever find yourself having challenges with some of those areas?
 Because those are some of the challenges with NLD, like math and executive functioning, they're trying to teach somebody else.

 They are empathetic and forgiving of me when I mess up by saying things like, Mr. Shiboli, I'm pretty sure it's like this, and they'll show me how it works and we'll laugh about it.
 I'll congratulate them and say, okay, see, you don't need me anymore.
-They say, no, that's not true.
-It's one problem. but I definitely do have challenges.
+They say, No, that's not true.
+It's one problem.
+But I do have challenges.
 With some of those things, I think as far as executive functioning goes.
 Those are skills and habits that I was directly taught when I was in high school, and my mom is an executive functioning genius.
-So all adolescents will just really reinforce those habits. , So I think for me I have, you know, books that I can pull an intervention from and say we're going to try this today.
+So all adolescents will just really reinforce those habits.
+So I think for me, I have, you know, books that I can pull an intervention from and say we're going to try this today.

-Jen: Yeah, I can, I can definitely relate to some of that.
-I, you know, for me, if I was a teacher, I don't think I could do the math part.
-I think I could do something like history or science, maybe writing if it was creative writing, And I could probably, you know, do some of the executive functioning and functional things like that, because I've had to teach myself how to do it, even though I've had support along the way.
-There's times when, you know, you're by yourself, like in college and you have to keep after yourself.
+Jen: Yeah, I can, I can relate to some of that.
+I, you know, for me, if I were a teacher, I don't think I could do the math part.
+I think I could do something like history or science, maybe writing if it was creative writing, and I could probably, you know, do some of the executive functioning and functional things like that, because I've had to teach myself how to do it, even though I've had support along the way.
+There are times when, you know, you're by yourself, like in college and you have to keep after yourself.
 Yeah, absolutely.
-I do think too, like, I studied education in college, so there was a lot of explicit instruction and how to do it.
+I do think, too, like, I studied education in college, so there was a lot of explicit instruction and how to do it.
 Yeah.
-Granted I did elementary education and now I'm working in a high school setting.
+Granted, I did elementary education, and now I'm working in a high school setting.

-Ellen: So, so there's definitely, but before I taught, I was a home based tutor.
-So again, teaching myself how to do all those skills and researching and finding the resources, definitely helpful.
+Ellen: So, so there's definitely, but before I taught, I was a home-based tutor.
+So again, teaching myself how to do all those skills and researching and finding the resources is helpful.
 And I think to your point about there being things that you don't feel like you could do, I'm really, very fortunate that I have a team of, that's the bell, I have a team of three other teachers in my space, at all times.
 So we have a wonderful paraprofessional who does math and science.
-Like she is a biologist and her husband's a doctor and that's their background.
+Like she is a biologist and her husband's a doctor, and that's their background.
 So we'll pull them in and say, This is the intervention we're working on.
 Can you help with the homework assignments based on the strategies we're using?
-We have two other teachers that are sociology people who love doing English and history.
+We have two other teachers who are sociology people who love doing English and history.
 And so for me, I know that I can pull.
-A friend tag, a teammate and say, when you are free, can you support this student in a space that I cannot?
+A friend tag, a teammate, and say, when you are free, can you support this student in a space that I cannot?

-Jen: Yeah, that must be really helpful to have those people play off of and be able to support you, what do you like best or least about teaching?
+Jen: Yeah, that must be helpful to have those people play off of and be able to support you.
+What do you like best or least about teaching?

 So I'm not just building a relationship.
-With my students, but also being able to guide parents who have maybe never parented a child with a disability before, or, don't know what resources are available to them or what strategies that work really well in a classroom.
-They can actually be used at home because teachers, or I should say parents are a kid's first teacher.
+With my students, but also being able to guide parents who have maybe never parented a child with a disability before, or don't know what resources are available to them, or what strategies work well in a classroom.
+They can be used at home because teachers, or I should say parents, are a kid's first teacher.

 And those.
-Are the kids that I grieve the most for and what my supervisor will tell me really often is you can't save everybody, which I think plays into that hero teacher mentality of it's our job to, to help the kids that need it the most, but kids need to learn how to help themselves.
+The kids that I grieve the most for, and what my supervisor will tell me really often is you can't save everybody, which I think plays into that hero teacher mentality of it's our job to help the kids that need it the most, but kids need to learn how to help themselves.
 And I think parents need to take responsibility for helping their kids.

 But that's my little soapbox.
 I'll get off of it.
-Jen; No, I, I, I can definitely understand where you're coming from because for me, you know, even though I've grown up with supportive parents, I have what, before I was working for them, I was working for them.
-With children on the spectrum, and also ones with ADHD, and I, you know, I can imagine being in their place if they didn't have parents that were supportive of me.
+Jen: No, I can understand where you're coming from because, for me, you know, even though I've grown up with supportive parents, I have what, before I was working for them, I was working for them.
+With children on the spectrum, and also ones with ADHD, and I, you know, I can imagine being in their place if they didn't have parents who were supportive of me.

 Ellen: Well, I'm sure it made your job more difficult, too.